emilkerren/buslines/README.md

 To install the project, follow these steps:

 1. Clone the repository to your local machine.
-2. Navigate to the project directory root and run mvn clean install to build the backend.
+2. Navigate to the project directory root and run mvn clean install -DskipTests to build the backend.
 3. Navigate to the frontend directory in src/main/java/com/sbab/sl/buslines/app and run 'npm install' to install the frontend dependencies.

 ## Running